Nail Pulls Nail – How Hot Tea and Hotter Peppers Changed a Life

-One lesson, however, stuck with me and has not only gotten me through some tough times, but has led to some interesting adventures.
-This lesson can be summed up in the axiom, “Çivi çiviyi çeker,” which translates as, “Nail pulls nail.”
+One lesson, however, stuck with me and has not only gotten me through some tough times but has led to some interesting adventures.
+This lesson can be summed up in the axiom, “Çivi çiviyi çeker,” which translates as “Nail pulls nail.”
 I learned this phrase in the very literal heat of the moment, and fortunately, the memory of that moment is much more fondly remembered than it was experienced.

 Turkish food, to this day, is one of my guilty pleasures.
 I could eat Turkish food every single day of the week.
-While I lived in Samsun and travelled to the surrounding areas, I was exposed to the many wonderful flavors, aromas, and textures of Turkish cuisine, each more resplendent than the last.
+While I lived in Samsun and traveled to the surrounding areas, I was exposed to the many wonderful flavors, aromas, and textures of Turkish cuisine, each more glorious than the last.
 From lahmacun to Turkish ice cream, chicken breast pudding to Turkish tea, and everything in between, I was in gastronomic heaven.
 (On a side note, while in Turkey I also had my first exposure to Tae Kwon Do and played around with various grappling arts, for which the Turks are famously prodigious.)

 One item, however, was to prove too much for me to handle: the Turkish peppers.

-On one such jaunt, I was a guest at a dinner party.
+On one such tour, I was a guest at a dinner party.
 Upon seeing my love of their culinary offerings, one of the other guests offered me some of the peppers from his garden.
 It being rude to have said no, I heartily bit into the first bright green fruit of death.